lwiest/DuplicateFilesAndFolders/README.md

 11. Under _Export destination_, enter the full pathname of the exported application, for example `C:\TEMP\DuplicateFilesAndFolders.jar`.
 12. Select the radio button _Package required libraries into generated JAR_.
 13. Click _Finish_.
-14. With a file explorer find the exported JAR-file at the export location.
+14. Use a file explorer to find the exported JAR-file.
 15. To run the exported JAR file, double-click it.

 ## Porting Tips